Phone: 941-322-1000 | Email: [email protected]

 - PINE LEVEL TRAIL: The self-guided walk starts right outside the Welcome Center door on the Pine Level Trail.
 This trail is an authentic portion of the wagon trail pioneer settlers used to travel from Pine Level, then the county seat, to the coastal settlement of Braidentown (today’s Bradenton).
 The Pine Level Trail is a preserved piece of history within the Center, allowing visitors to walk a portion of the trail just as the pioneers once did.

-- THE BOARDWALK: CLOSED FOR REPAIRS TO BEGIN IN FALL OF 2022 One of our star attractions is the 1/2 mile Boardwalk, which traverses Oak Hammock, Maple Branch Swamp and the Tatum Sawgrass Marsh.
+- THE BOARDWALK: CURRENTLY CLOSED FOR REPAIRS TO BEGIN IN FALL OF 2022 One of our star attractions is the 1/2 mile Boardwalk, which traverses Oak Hammock, Maple Branch Swamp and the Tatum Sawgrass Marsh.
 A comfortable elevated walkway, the boardwalk allows visitors to enjoy the sights and sounds of the swamp without getting their feet wet and without harming delicate life below.
 Benches placed at comfortable intervals allow for rest, quiet contemplation, and wildlife viewing.
 You will find Willow, Sweet Gum, Maple, Hickory and Ash trees here along with many varieties of ferns and flowering plants as well.
 Note: During rainy season the boardwalk may be closed as the boards do get slick when wet.
 Our boardwalk is closed due to damage from Hurricane Ian September 2022